Conservation and Research

 Here are ways we conduct research:

 The two main areas of emphasis in behavioral science are reproduction and well-being.
 Research on parental care and mate choice, courtship and mating relate to reproduction, while studies that monitor sociality, activity levels, use of space and responses to enrichment reflect aspects of well-being.
-The Zoo's Endocrinology Lab contributes to research projects by analyzing hormones that regulate or influence physiology and behavior.

 Our work in reproductive science encompasses basic research on comparative reproductive systems as well as reproductive management, to enhance or control reproduction, and to provide diagnostic testing and monitoring of reproductive status—for example, pregnancy or onset of puberty.